icecube/icetray-public/icetray/resources/docs/logging.rst

 The "standard" logging level is WARN.
 If your module is working happily, no output at log_warn or higher should be visible.

-Here are some guidlines and example statements at each level to help you choose the right logging level:
+Here are some guidelines and example statements at each level to help you choose the right logging level:

 ==============  =============================================================================